-Running is addicting!
+Joining a fun run is exciting!
 I’ve been doing it since 2010 and had my first full marathon (26.22 miles) back in 2015.
-I run whenever I could even when I’m on a trip.
+I run whenever I can even when I’m on a trip.
 The beach?
 Yes!
 The trail?
 Absolutely!
 A foreign city?
-Well, unless there’s a running event! 😀
+Well, unless there’s a running event!

 Regular running and jogging is a good way to improve your health and fitness.
 It provides a great cardiovascular workout and makes the heart stronger.
 It increases the capacity of the blood circulation and of the respiratory system.
 This is essential for maintaining good fitness.
 It also speeds up the digestive system and can help to relieve digestive problems.
 Many people who live a sedentary lifestyle develop digestive problems that can be improved with a healthier diet and some regular exercise.